 Vivien Collens

-Vivien Abrams Collens is a New York artist focusing on sculpture and public art since 2017 after years of creating paintings and painting installations.
+Vivien Abrams Collens is a New York artist creating sculpture and public art since 2017, following an earlier focus on painting installations.

-MessageVivien Abrams Collens is a senior abstract artist whose current practice focuses on large scale site-specific or site responsive sculpture installations.
+MessageVivien Abrams Collens is an abstract artist whose current practice focuses on large scale site-specific or site responsive sculpture installations.
 She received her BFA from Carnegie Mellon University in 1968 and MFA from Instituto Allende in 1971.
-She worked at the Cleveland Institute of Art and the Cleveland Museum of art while beginning her studio practice of constructed paintings and wall installations.
+She then worked at the Cleveland Institute of Art and the Cleveland Museum of art while beginning her studio practice of constructed paintings and wall installations.

 Since learning to weld in 2017 at age 70 during a sculpture residency at Salem Art Works, Collens has created welded sculptures in her studio in Cornwall, NY.
 Her large scale public sculpture has been exhibited in public sites in cities, sculpture parks and museums.